IM0000/data-scraping/PRPs/phase6-integration-optimization.md

 ## Goal

 Integrate all system components into a complete distributed scraping system with comprehensive testing, performance optimization, monitoring, and production-ready deployment configurations.
-This phase focuses on system-wide integration, end-to-end testing, and operational excellence.
+This phase focuses on system-wide integration, end-to-end testing of RabbitMQ RPC patterns, and operational excellence.

 ## Why

-- **System integration**: Ensures all components work together seamlessly
+- **System integration**: Ensures all components work together seamlessly with RabbitMQ RPC communication
-- **Performance optimization**: Maximizes throughput and minimizes latency
+- **Performance optimization**: Maximizes throughput and minimizes latency in distributed environment
-- **Monitoring & observability**: Provides visibility into system health and performance
+- **Monitoring & observability**: Provides visibility into system health and RabbitMQ queue performance
-- **Production readiness**: Prepares the system for real-world deployment
+- **Production readiness**: Prepares the system for real-world deployment with proper scaling
-- **Operational excellence**: Establishes best practices for maintenance and scaling
+- **Operational excellence**: Establishes best practices for maintenance and scaling of distributed systems

 ## What

 Build a complete production-ready system that includes:

-- End-to-end integration testing across all components
+- End-to-end integration testing across all components with RabbitMQ RPC pattern validation
-- Performance benchmarking and optimization
+- Performance benchmarking and optimization for distributed communication
-- Comprehensive monitoring and alerting
+- Comprehensive monitoring and alerting for RabbitMQ queues and worker health
-- Docker containerization and orchestration
+- Docker containerization and orchestration with RabbitMQ clustering
 - CI/CD pipeline configuration
 - Production deployment documentation
 - System scaling and load balancing

 ### Success Criteria

-- [ ] All components integrate successfully
+- [ ] All components integrate successfully with RabbitMQ RPC communication
-- [ ] End-to-end tests pass consistently
+- [ ] End-to-end tests pass consistently including correlation_id validation
-- [ ] Performance benchmarks meet requirements
+- [ ] Performance benchmarks meet requirements for distributed workloads
-- [ ] Monitoring dashboards are functional
+- [ ] Monitoring dashboards track RabbitMQ queue metrics and worker status
-- [ ] Docker containers build and run correctly
+- [ ] Docker containers build and run correctly with RabbitMQ clustering
-- [ ] Documentation is complete and accurate
+- [ ] Documentation is complete and accurate for distributed deployment
-- [ ] System can handle production workloads
+- [ ] System can handle production workloads with proper scaling

 ## All Needed Context